rl1987/trickster.dev/tricksterblog/content/post/dont-jsfuck-with-me-part-2.md

 'C'
 ```

-Besides `C` character this trick is used to obfuscated `D` and `%` characters
+Besides `C` character this trick is also used to obfuscated `D` and `%`
-(in combination with some other tricks that we covered already):
+characters (in combination with some other tricks that we covered already):

 ```javascript
     'C':   'Function("return escape")()(("")["italics"]())[2]',